220418-UTA-SH-Java-Enterprise/training-repo/projects/Project 1/Project 1.md

-# Project 1: Employee Reimbursment System (ERS) using Custom ORM
+# Project 1: Employee Reimbursment System (ERS)
-Project 1 will be to create a custom object relational mapping (ORM) framework.
-This framework will allow for a simplified and SQL-free interaction with the relational data source.
-The requires of the project are purposefully vague, the intention is to allow for you to be creative in your implementation of this framework.
-There are many ways that this task can be approached, and you are encouraged to explore existing Java ORM implementations in order to get some inspiration.
-The minimum requirement for the custom ORM is to abstract JDBC boilerplate logic from the application which uses it.
+Project 1 will be to use JDBC or an object relational mapping (ORM) framework.
+ORM frameworks will allow for a simplified and SQL-free interaction with the relational data source.

 Additionally, your team will need to build a simple CRUD web application based on the ERS specs provided below.
 You should leverage the Java EE Servlet API to expose endpoints that allow for interaction with the application.